open-ephys/onix-docs/source/Hardware Guide/Lighthouses/setup.rst

 2. Connect one power adaptor to each lighthouse.

-3. Using an audio to audio cable, connect the basestations to each other to synchronise them.
+3. Using a 3.5 mm Stereo Jack Plug to Plug (audio) cable, connect the basestations to each other to synchronise them.

    .. image:: ../../_static/images/connections/audio_synch_cable.jpg